arnavgautam/TreeHacks2015/HOLs/HOL-WebServiceAndIdentity/HOL.md

 	_Opening the Compute Emulator UI_

 1. Right-click the Azure icon tray and select Show **Compute Emulator UI**.
-In the **Windows Azure Compute Emulator**, ensure that the service has started successfully browsing the tree at the left panel looking for the **RelyingParty** role.
+In the **Microsoft Azure Compute Emulator**, ensure that the service has started successfully browsing the tree at the left panel looking for the **RelyingParty** role.

  	![Checking that the RelyingParty role is running correctly](./images/Checking-that-the-RelyingParty-role-is-running-correctly.png?raw=true "Checking that the RelyingParty role is running correctly")